dirk-dms/mini-pov/README.md

 - Have a recent (!)
 OpenOCD installation (0.10.0)

-- CodeLLDB now ships its own LLDB wich is recent enouchg for our purposes
+- CodeLLDB now ships its own LLDB wich is recent enough for our purposes

 - Itmdump - install with